 - 2. Volvaka, J., M.D., Ph.D., Neurobiology of Violence, Second Edition.
 American Psychiatric Publishing.
 ISBN 9781585620814.

-While it is largely agreed that drinking and violence sometimes coexist, the precise nature of the relationship between alcohol consumption and violence remains open to debate.
+While it is largely agreed that drinking and violence sometimes coexist, the precise nature of the relationship between alcohol consumption and violence varies in different circumstances.
 In addition, violence in and of itself is known to have a number of possible contributing causes, ranging from psychology and biology to culture and family influence.1

 Research supports the assertion that there is a relationship between some forms of violence and certain drinking patterns.
 However, there is no research evidence that drinking causes violence.2Footnotes Less